Healthy Homes Assessment Kotemaori

 Kotemaori Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory to all Kotemaori and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is required to all Kotemaori and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records of their the compliance with each Healthy Homes Standards that apply or will be applied during the tenure of their rental properties.
+• Property managers and landlords have to keep records to demonstrate compliance with the Healthy Homes Standard that apply or will be applicable to an apartment rental.

-• Private landlords and property managers have to ensure their rental properties comply with the Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenant.
+• Property managers and private landlords should ensure their rental properties comply in accordance with Healthy Homes Standard within 90 days of any newly renewed, extended or changed lease.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All boarder households (except Kainga Ora and registered Community Housing Provider boarder household tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.

-• All homes which are rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes